American marten: Behavior

 American marten activity patterns vary by region, though in general, activity is greater in summer than in winter.
-American marten may be active as much as 60% of the day in summer but as little as 16% of the day in winter In north-central Ontario individuals were active about 10 to 16 hours a day in all seasons except late winter when activity was reduced to about 5 hours a day.
-In south-central Alaska, American marten were more active in autumn (66% active) than in late winter and early spring (43% active).
+They may be active as much as 60% of the day in summer, but as little as 16% of the day in winter In north-central Ontario, individuals were active about 10 to 16 hours a day in all seasons except late winter, when activity was reduced to about 5 hours a day.
+In south-central Alaska, American martens were more active in autumn (66% active) than in late winter and early spring (43% active).

-American marten may be nocturnal or diurnal.
+The American marten may be nocturnal or diurnal.
 Variability in daily activity patterns has been linked to activity of major prey species, foraging efficiency, sex, reducing exposure to extreme temperatures, season, and timber harvest.
-In south-central Alaska, American marten were nocturnal in autumn, with strong individual variability in diel activity in late winter.
+In south-central Alaska, they were nocturnal in autumn, with strong individual variability in diel activity in late winter.
 Activity occurred throughout the day in late winter and early spring.

 Daily distance traveled may vary by age, sex, habitat quality, season, prey availability, traveling conditions, weather, and physiological condition of the individual.
 One marten in south-central Alaska repeatedly traveled 7 to 9 miles (11–14 km) overnight to move between two areas of home range focal activity.
 One individual in central Idaho moved as much as 9 miles (14 km) a day in winter, but movements were largely confined to a 1,280-acre (518 ha) area.
-Juvenile American marten in east-central Alaska traveled significantly farther each day than adults (1.4 miles (2.2 km) vs. 0.9-mile (1.4 km)).
+Juvenile American martens in east-central Alaska traveled significantly farther each day than adults (1.4 mi (2.2 km) vs. 0.9 mi (1.4 km)).

 Weather factors

-The weather may impact American marten activity, resting site use, and prey availability.
+The weather may affect American marten activity, resting site use, and prey availability.
 Individuals may become inactive during storms or extreme cold.
-In interior Alaska, a decrease in above-the-snow activity occurred when ambient temperatures fell below −4F (−20C).
+In interior Alaska, a decrease in above-the-snow activity occurred when ambient temperatures fell below −4°F (−20°C).

 A snowy habitat in many parts of the range of the American marten provides thermal protection and opportunities for foraging and resting.
-American marten may travel extensively under the snowpack.
-Subnivean travel routes of >33 feet (10 m) on the Upper Peninsula of Michigan.
+They may travel extensively under the snowpack.
+Subnivean travel routes were more than 33 ft (10 m) on the Upper Peninsula of Michigan.

-American marten are well adapted to snow.
-On the Kenai Peninsula, individuals navigated through deep snow regardless of depth, with tracks rarely sinking >2 inches (5 cm) into the snowpack.
-Snowfall patterns may affect distribution, with the presence of American marten linked to deep snow areas.

-Where deep snow accumulates, American marten prefer cover types that prevent snow from packing hard and have structures near the ground that provide access to subnivean sites.
-While American marten select habitats with deep snow, they may concentrate activity in patches with relatively shallow snow.
+American martens are well adapted to snow.
+On the Kenai Peninsula, individuals navigated through deep snow regardless of depth, with tracks rarely sinking more than 2 in(5 cm) into the snowpack.
+Snowfall patterns may affect distribution, with the presence of American martens linked to deep snow areas.
+Where deep snow accumulates, American martens prefer cover types that prevent snow from packing hard and have structures near the ground that provide access to subnivean sites.
+While they select habitats with deep snow, they may concentrate activity in patches with relatively shallow snow.